OpenVoiceOS/community-docs/docs/intents.md

 > "hey mycroft, weather"

 Even though these are three different expressions, for most of us they probably have roughly the same meaning.
-In each case we would assume the user expects Mycroft to respond with today's weather for their current location.
+In each case we would assume the user expects OVOS to respond with today's weather for their current location.
 The role of an intent parser is to determine what this intent is.

 In the example above, we might extract data elements like: